luis-miguel-miranda/ucsak-app/README.md

 ### Frontend (React + TypeScript)

-The frontend is built with React and Material-UI, providing a modern and responsive user interface.
+The frontend is built with React, TypeScript, Tailwind CSS, and Shadcn UI, providing a modern and responsive user interface.

 Key features:
 - Tab-based navigation
 - Real-time data synchronization
 - Interactive data management interfaces
 - Responsive dashboard with summary metrics
-- Material Design components
+- Clean, accessible UI components with Shadcn UI

-### Backend (Python + Flask)
+### Backend (Python + FastAPI)

-The backend API is built with Flask, providing RESTful endpoints for all data operations.
+The backend API is built with FastAPI, providing RESTful endpoints for all data operations.

 #### API Endpoints

 ##### Data Products

-# Getting Started with Create React App
+# Getting Started

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project uses Vite for the frontend build system and Hatch for the Python backend.

 ## Available Scripts

 In the project directory, you can run:

-### `npm start`
+### `npm run dev`

-Runs the app in the development mode.\
+Runs the app in development mode with Vite.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

-### `npm start-api`
+### `npm run dev:backend`

-Runs the Python based API server in the development mode.
+Runs the Python-based FastAPI server in development mode.

-The page will reload if you make edits.\
-You will also see any lint errors in the console.

-### `npm test`
+### `npm run test`

-Launches the test runner in the interactive watch mode.\
+Launches the test runner in the interactive watch mode.
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ### `npm run build`

-Builds the app for production to the `build` folder.\
+Builds the app for production to the `static` folder.\
 It correctly bundles React in production mode and optimizes the build for the best performance.

 The build is minified and the filenames include the hashes.\
 Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

-### `npm run eject`

-**Note: this is a one-way operation.
-Once you `eject`, you can't go back!**

-If you aren't satisfied with the build tool and configuration choices, you can `eject` at any time.
-This command will remove the single build dependency from your project.

-Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
-All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
-At this point you're on your own.

-You don't have to ever use `eject`.
-The curated feature set is suitable for small and middle deployments, and you shouldn't feel obligated to use this feature.
-However we understand that this tool wouldn't be useful if you couldn't customize it when you are ready for it.

-## Learn More

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

-To learn React, check out the [React documentation](https://reactjs.org/).

 ## Environment Configuration

-The application requires a `.env` file in the `api` directory for configuration.
+The application requires a `.env` file in the root directory for configuration.
 Create a file named `.env` with the following variables:

 | Variable | Description | Example Value |
 |----------|-------------|---------------|